containerd/rust-extensions/crates/shim/README.md

 ```

 ## Supported Platforms
-Currently following OSs and hardware architectures are supported, and more efforts are needed to enable and validate other OSs and architectures.
+Currently, following OSs and hardware architectures are supported, and more efforts are needed to enable and validate other OSs and architectures.
 - Linux
 - Mac OS
-- x86_64